swiing/hugo-theme-primer/exampleApp/content/_index.md

 title: Welcome to Hugo Theme Primer
 ---

-# Welcome to Hugo Theme Primer

 `hugo-theme-primer` makes it easy to use primer in hugo.

-[hugo](https://gohugo.io) is an open source static site generators.
+[hugo](https://gohugo.io) is an open source static site generator.

 [primer.style](https://primer.style) is the framework that makes the foundation of Github's design system.

 [hugo theme primer](/) is a hugo theme bringing [primer.css](https://primer.style/css) to hugo.

 This site is the documentation for `hugo-theme-primer`.
 It is itself built based on this theme.

+> :bulb: This is exploratory work to check the concept is worthwhile.
+The theme is still very incomplete.

 ## How does it work